paulzuradzki/pytest_docker_tools_demo/README.md

 Advantages
 * More realistic tests - you want to test actual DB method calls (e.g., `cursor.execute()`) instead of mocking them
-* Development - you can use the test DB to run small snippets and debug in your IDE instead of testing against a live system
+* Development - you can use the test DB to run small snippets and debug interactively in your IDE instead of testing against a live system

 ### Repo contents